Colored Pencil has certainly risen in popularity over the past decade with the advent of coloring books for adults.

-- Stroke techniques.
+- Stroke techniques

 The overhand position (how you normally hold a pencil to write with it) will produce a finer stroke and uses mostly the end of the point.
-This would be good when rendering any smooth subject.
+You would want to use this when rendering any smooth subject.

 Basic Stroke Techniques

-As colored pencil can’t be mixed like paint on a palette, the colors are mixed by layering right on the art surface to achieve rich tones using at least two colors in any one area.
+As you cannot mix colored pencils like paint on a palette, you mix colors by layering right on the art surface to achieve rich tones, using at least two colors in any one area.

-The first few layers will be built up lightly.
-Then pressure will be gradually increased to build up the color.
+You should build up the first few layers lightly.
+Then you will need to gradually increase pressure to build up the color.
 You will essentially be repeating any color sequence you have established until it is fully saturated.

-As you layer, it’s best to try to stroke back and forth in one direction for each layer and change directions of each layer to fill in the “tooth” of the paper better.
+Additionally, as you layer, it’s best to try to stroke back and forth in one direction for each layer, and change stroke direction for each layer to fill in the “tooth” of the paper better.
 You will see the tooth gradually filling in.

 TIP: Even though the first layers will feel like coloring, be sure to pay close attention to how you are applying it.
 The first layers do affect how subsequent layers will look.
 For example: if you are going for a smooth, even look, don’t use the flat stroke.

 And this is where pressure variation is key.
 In fact, I would say this is one of the most fundamental of the basic techniques for colored pencil.
 Master this and you will have achieved an important skill that can lead to amazing art!

 You can use blending when you are creating smooth, gradual transitions from one color to another, creating gradients, softening hard lines or edges (yes even slightly outside the lines!) and lightening a shadow as it fades into the light.

 TIP: A great practice technique is to try going heavy to light and vice versa without stopping.

 Remember burnishing is using heavy pressure.
-This can be achieved with the local color (the color you are using in area), a white pencil or a colorless blender pencil (my personal favorite).
+You can achieve this with the local color (the color you are using in area), a white pencil, or a colorless blender pencil (my personal favorite).

-Therefore, the tiny white specs virtually disappear and you are left with a painterly effect.
+Therefore, the tiny white specs virtually disappear, and you are left with a painterly effect.
 (Seriously, it looks so much like paint that people will say, “That’s colored pencil??!!”)